JackMcKew/awesome-python-bytes/README.md

 # awesome-python-bytes

-😎 🐍 Awesome lists about Python Bytes https://pythonbytes.fm/
+😎 🐍 Awesome lists about Python Bytes <https://pythonbytes.fm/>

 [Python Bytes](https://pythonbytes.fm/) is a weekly, short & sweet podcast by [Michael Kennedy](https://twitter.com/mkennedy) & [Brian Okken](https://twitter.com/brianokken).
-After having the podcast recommended numerous times by friends & colleagues, I decided to download every episode thus far on the 14th of September 2019.
-Over the next 174 days, whenever I was commuting, I'd listen to 171 episodes of Python bytes, learnt a stack of new things and found new amazing python packages.

 ![Python Bytes Image](https://pythonbytes.fm/static/img/banner_750.png)

-This post is intended to list out the packages I'd noted down & their application.
-Total disclaimer, I haven't tried out all of these packages personally and I'm certain there is a plethora of other packages mentioned that I have not captured here, please reach out if theres anything to add!

-I've attempted to sort these into a directory of sorts pending on what you're interested in looking at, and whether I found out about them through [Python Bytes](https://pythonbytes.fm/) or elsewhere (they will have a link to the episode if directly from [Python Bytes](https://pythonbytes.fm/)).
+This repository is intended to list the awesome packages mentioned on the podcast.
+Pull requests are open to anyone to add packages mentioned on the podcast that are awesome!

 <!-- omit in toc -->
 # Table Of Contents